AlexRodZingg/bd-futures-found-me/README.md

 #### Code intro

-We're reusing a lot of classes from the previous lesson, like `CustomerService` and `RingDeviceCommunicatorService`.
+We'll be reusing a lot of classes from the previous lesson.
 The only new code is `ComplianceEnforcer` in the `com.amazon.ata.futures` package.

-#### Try building
+Take the `com.amazon.ata.futures` package (make sure to grab both the `src` and `tst` packages) and move it into yesterday's code.

-Sync your classroom snippets package and run the `futures-classroom-phase1` RDE workflow.
-The code should build, but tests should fail.
+Once you've moved your code to yesterday's project, the code should build, but tests should fail.

 #### Discuss

-Look through the code with your team and answer these questions:
+Look through the code and answer these questions:

 1. Which operations in the `ComplianceEnforcer` could be done concurrently?
 2. Which of those operations would get the greatest benefit from concurrency?